 Five times a day, God enjoys a global wave as the call to prayer sweeps from the Philippines past Iran to Morocco, and on to the US at the speed of the sun.
 The muezzin chants, "There is only one God, and Muhammad is His prophet."

 Islam is the fastest-growing religion on Earth.
 There are more than a billion Muslims worldwide, making it the planet's second-largest religion (after Christianity).
-Due to the recent actions of a small but attention-grabbing faction of Muslim extremists, Islam is burdened with a bad reputation in the Western world.
-But judging Islam based on Osama bin Laden and al-Qaeda is like judging Christianity based on Timothy McVeigh and the Ku Klux Klan.
+Thanks mainly to a small but attention-grabbing faction of Muslim extremists, the entire religion is burdened with a bad reputation in the Western world.
 Here's an admittedly basic and simplistic outline (written by a non-Muslim) designed to help travelers from the Christian West understand a very rich but often misunderstood culture worthy of our respect:

 The "five pillars" of Islam are the same among Muslims in Iran, Iraq, Turkey, Egypt, Indonesia, the US, and everywhere else.
 Followers of Islam should:

 - Say and believe, "There is only one God, and Muhammad is his prophet."

 - Pray five times a day, facing Mecca (denoted inside a mosque by a niche called a mihrab).
 Modern Muslims explain that along with thinking of God, part of the value of this ritual is to help people wash, exercise and stretch.